opencv/ade/README.md

 ## Support

 Current ADE Framework support model is:
-* ADE Framework is mainly used a building block for other projects.
+* ADE Framework is mainly used as a building block for other projects.
 * ADE Framework major version are synchronized with that other projects releases.
 * ADE Framework accepts pull requests but is stabilized prior to a